Do you accept Graduate Non-Matriculated (GNM) students?

 Do you accept transfer credit?

 Yes.
 The PMP allows a maximum of one graduate level course to be transferred and applied toward the MSEE assuming the course credits were not used to satisfy requirements for another degree.
-The transfer coursework needs to be applicable to the PMP, and must be approved by an ECE faculty member.
+The transfer coursework needs to be applicable to the PMP, and must be approved by the PMP director.

 Is this the right program for you?

-The Electrical & Computer Engineering PMP offers a work-compatible Master’s degree and courses taught by world class Electrical & Computer Engineering faculty.
-Our faculty’s cutting edge research informs their teaching, allowing you to bring the latest ideas to bear in your career.
-That being said, the PMP focuses on a subset of ECE topic areas and it is important that you find our program to be a good fit for your near and long-term goals.
+The Electrical & Computer Engineering PMP offers a work-compatible Master’s degree and courses taught by world class Electrical & Computer Engineering faculty and industry lecturers who are leaders in their field.
+Our faculty’s cutting edge research and our lecturers’ industry expertise informs their teaching, allowing you to bring the latest ideas to bear in your career.
 The MSEE degree isn’t just for people who want to practice electrical engineering, but is valuable for:

 - Managers supervising technical employees